PathFOSS/PathFOSS/README.md

 # PathFOSS
-I am a self-taught full-stack developer with love for UI/UX and Android.
+I am a self-taught Full Stack Developer with love for UI/UX and Android.

 The trifecta of creation, learning, and doing has been my motivation for progressing quickly in educating myself on complex technologies.
 I always dive head first into new languages, frameworks, and seemingly unsolvable problems to perpetually reignite my passion for software development.
 I use all of the programs I created almost daily and I'm proud of how far I've come on my own.